4 Tips for a Clear Complexion

 In Functional Medicine, we use an approach called the 4R program.
 Simultaneously, you:

-- Remove the bad: inflammatory foods, yeast and bacterial overgrowth, parasites, and other irritants.
+- Remove the bad.
+This includes inflammatory foods, yeast and bacterial overgrowth, parasites, and other irritants.

-- Replace the good: digestive enzymes, HCL, and other components for good digestion that may have been depleted.
+- Replace what’s missing. digestive enzymes, HCL, and other components for good digestion that may have been depleted.

 - Reinoculate by adding beneficial bacteria back into your system.

-- Repair the gut lining by supplementing with nutrients to promote healing.
+- Repair your gut lining by supplementing with nutrients to promote healing.

 For a more detailed description of the 4R program, see my article here.